 First, you need to log into your Klarna app and from there you choose Amazon as an online shopping option.
 Once you add your items to the cart, go to the Amazon checkout page and click Pay with K. This will allow you to make purchases on Amazon using your Klarna account, splitting your payments into 4 installments.

 As a retailer, you want to offer as many sales channels and payment gateways that make sense for your business and provide a good choice to your customers.
 That’s why having Amazon and Afterpay as parts of your offering is common, especially for ecommerce stores.

 Integrating Amazon and Afterpay can be done by two separate software solutions, but if you keep expanding the channels, the best strategy is to employ a single tool that acts as a bridge for all your platforms.

-Synder Sync gives a competitive advantage to syncing your transactional data by the use of smart rules, categorization, product mapping, rollback, duplicate detection, and many more features that make bookkeeping easier.
-On top of that, it offers two sync modes, per transaction and daily summary, so you can tailor your software to your accounting style, not the other way around.
+Synder Sync gives a competitive advantage to syncing your transactional data by using smart rules, categorization, product mapping, rollback, duplicate detection, and many more features that make bookkeeping easier.
+On top of that, it offers two sync modes, per transaction or sync on a daily basis, so you can tailor your software to your accounting style, not the other way around.

 Afterpay payment on Amazon: Closing thoughts

 Afterpay and Amazon don’t have a straightforward integration, but with the help of the Afterpay app, you can easily browse Amazon and avail of the Afterpay’s split payment option.
 This gives confidence and security in processing your payments since it’s Afterpay supported.